rochars/wavefile/README.md

 ## See it in action

-With **wavefile** you can change the bit depth and compression type of wav files on the fly before loading them into a browse player.
+With **wavefile** you can change the bit depth and compression type of wav files on the fly before loading them in a browser player.
 This example uses **wavefile** and **wavesurfer** to create a browser player that supports mu-Law, A-Law, IMA ADPCM and all other formats supported by **wavefile**:

 https://rochars.github.io/wavefile/example